fuzzylabs/MindGPT/README.md

 ## Embedding pipeline

-To run the zenml embedding pipeline, the resources required for running chromadb server on AKS and ACR for chromadb server image have to provisioned. `matcha` tool can help you in provisioning these resources.
+To run the Zenml embedding pipeline, the resources such as AKS and ACR have to provisioned.
+AKS is used running Chroma server on AKS and ACR is used to store Chroma server image.

+`matcha` tool can help you in provisioning these resources.
 Install `matcha-ml` library and provision resources using the same

 ```bash
 pip install matcha-ml
 matcha provision
 ```

-Before we start deploying chromadb server on AKS, we need to build the docker image for chromadb server.
-We build and push this chromadb server image to ACR.
+Before we start deploying Chroma server on AKS, we need to build the Docker image for Chroma server.
+We build and push this Chroma server image to ACR.

-> Note: There exists a [bug](https://github.com/chroma-core/chroma/issues/721) in the exisiting chromadb server image present on [ghcr](https://github.com/chroma-core/chroma/pkgs/container/chroma).
+> Note: There exists a [bug](https://github.com/chroma-core/chroma/issues/721) in the exisiting Chroma server image present on [ghcr](https://github.com/chroma-core/chroma/pkgs/container/chroma).

 ```bash
 acr_registry_uri=$(matcha get container-registry registry-url --output json | sed -n 's/.*"registry-url": "\(.*\)".*/\1/p')